-• Supportive scripts for dial-up control - these scripts must always be saved in the firewall installation directory's scripts subfolder, typically

-C:\Program Files\Kerio\WinRoute Firewall\scripts and they all need fixed names.
+Supportive scripts for dial-up control - these scripts must always be saved in the firewall installation directory's scripts subfolder, typically C:\Program Files\Kerio\WinRoute Firewall\scripts and they all need fixed names.
+If these scripts were used int he previous version of the product, it is percessive to

 If these scripts were used int he previous version of the product, it is necessary to move them to the directory with correct names used.
+For details on dial-up configuration, see chapter 7.5